 Feast on pastry treats from the famous Malmsbury bakery or savour wood-fired pizza, Mediterranean food and wine at The Stables, overlooking the Botanic Gardens.
-You can also purchase excellent coffee beans for home, roasted locally by award-winning Moto Bean Coffee Roasters.
 The local Malmsbury Pub is a favourite among the locals when you’re after typical pub fare.
 And the Provincial Table next door to the bakery has a cosy wood-fire to enjoy brunch in winter and a leafy, historic courtyard perfect for summer.

 Local events in Malmsbury

-On November 17 the Malmsbury community will come alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
+In November the Malmsbury community will come alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
 The Fayre is a truly unique event with something for all; food trucks, local produce and wine, live music and craft stalls, as well as free kids entertainment including jumping castle, face painting and medieval re-entactments.

 You can also participate in a highly popular annual Easter Egg Hunt in the Botanic Gardens or pick up a bargain at a true country-style flea market held at the Malmsbury Town Hall every long weekend.

 Keep an eye on our What’s On page for upcoming events in Malmsbury.

 Places to stay in Malmsbury

-There are a number of places to stay in Malmsbury including Pemberley of Malmsbury, Malmsbury Barn House Bed & Breakfast, The Barn Owl, and Malmsbury Guestrooms.
+There are a number of places to stay in Malmsbury including Pemberley of Malmsbury, Malmsbury Barn House Bed & Breakfast, The Barn Owl, and Malmsbury Botanical Guestrooms.
 Many of these offer local picnic experiences for pre-order in secret local locations.